evan-mason/drafter/README.md

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

 Next Features Priority
+-- Deployment
 -- Interval Refresh
--- Deployment
--- Player Pictures
+-- Player Pictures // DONE
 -- Triple Double etc addition
 -- Pick Rater and f you button
 -- Next best pick Algorithm